Canon 70D vs 77D

-The Canon EOS 70D and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in July 2013 and February 2017.
+The Canon EOS 70D and the Canon EOS 77D are two digital cameras that were revealed to the public, respectively, in July 2013 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 70D has a resolution of 20 megapixel, whereas the 77D provides 24 MP.
+The 70D has a resolution of 20 megapixels, whereas the 77D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (9 percent) than the Canon 70D.
 Moreover, the 77D is markedly lighter (28 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.